-EASTERN MICHIGAN UNIVERSITY Graduate School Doctoral Dissertation PROPOSAL1 Approval Form
+EASTERN MICHIGAN UNIVERSITY Graduate School

+Doctoral Dissertation PROPOSAL1 Approval Form

-Student Name_____Date of Meeting
+Student Name Date of Meeting

-Program of Study_____ID# E
+Program of StudyID# E

-Dissertation Committee Chairperson
+Dissertation Committee Cha airperson

-TENTATIVE TITLE OF PROPOSED DISSERTATION
+TEN TATIVE TITLE OF PROPOSEI DISSERTATION

-COMMITTEE REPORT ON DISSERTATION PROPOSAL
+COMN AITTEE REPORT ON DISSERT TATION PROPOSAL

-After review of the dissertation proposal, the Doctoral Committee certifies that:
+After review of the dissertation n proposal, the Doctoral Committe ee certifies that:

-[] The proposed research involves the use of vertebrate subjects and requires IACUC review prior to data collection.
+[] The propose prior to data co rtebrate subjects and requires IACUC review

-[] The proposed research involves human subjects and will be sent to University Human Subjects Review Committee prior to data collection.
+ed research involves human subject w Committee prior to data collecti ets and will be sent to University Human ion.

-[] The proposal is not satisfactory and the following deficiencies must be corrected.
+[] The proposa al is not satisfactory and the follow ving deficiencies must be corrected.

 Description of deficiencies

-COMMITTEE MEMBER NAME PRINT OR TYPE/ COMMITTEE MEMBER SIGNATURE

-Name/signature

-Chairperson /
+Chairperson Name/signature

-External Member Representing the Graduate School /
+External Member Representing g the Graduate School /

+Member

+Member

 Member /

-ACKNOWLEDGEMENT OF PROPOSAL APPROVAL
+ACK NOWLEDGEMENT OF PROPO OSAL APPROVAL

-Date Director of Clinical Training/Dept.Head Date Graduate School approved document with signatures to Records & Registration, chairperson, department/college file.

-Please send completed document to dissertation submission@emich.edu.
+~ ~ Head

+edu.
 The Graduate School will email the fully

+res to Records & Registration, chairp

-1To be completed only after student has been officially notified of having passed the qualifying examination.
+ring passed the qualifying examination.

-2After the deficiencies have been corrected a new form must be submitted indicating that the proposal is satisfactory, and the candidate may proceed.
+After the deficiencies have beer satisfactory, and the candidate m corrected a new form must be submi itted indicating that the proposal is

+satisfactory, and the candidate may proceed.